prskid1000/Portfolio/README.md

 # biograph.dx.am
- A biodate of Prithwiraj Samanta
+ A Biodata of Prithwiraj Samanta